Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Peer Assessment

-As noted previously, the existing peer prediction literature is focused primarily on theoretical properties related to robustness against strategic behavior.
+The existing peer prediction literature, both in our setting and more broadly, is focused primarily on theoretical properties related to robustness against strategic behavior.
 However, there has been some work that explores incentive-compatibility from other perspectives.
-For example, Gao et al. \cite{Gao2014} take an experimental approach and find evidence that agents are willing and able to exploit peer prediction mechanisms by coordinating on uninformative reports instead of truthful reports.
-On the other hand, Shnayder et al. \cite{Shnayder2016measuring} use replicator dynamics to quantify desirable incentive properties of peer prediction mechanisms.
-Replicator dynamics, a simulation-based method that incorporates a notion of learning within a continuum of ``agents'', is quite different from our more-realistic, discrete ABM approach.
-Incorporating agent learning into our framework is an interesting extension that we leave for future work.
-We conjecture that mechanisms that strike a good balance in the trade-off between measurement integrity and robustness against strategic behavior are most likely to efficiently promote truthful reporting as an effective strategy for learning agents to adopt.
+Gao et al. \cite{Gao2014} take an experimental approach and find evidence that agents are willing and able to exploit peer prediction mechanisms by coordinating on uninformative reports instead of truthful reports.
+Shnayder et al. \cite{Shnayder2016measuring} use replicator dynamics to quantify desirable incentive properties of peer prediction mechanisms.
+Replicator dynamics---a simulation-based method that incorporates a notion of learning in an agent ``continuum'''---are quite different from our more-realistic, discrete ABM approach.
+We leave incorporating agent learning into our framework as an extension for future work.
+We conjecture that mechanisms that strike a good balance in the trade-off between measurement integrity and robustness against strategic reporting are most likely to efficiently promote truthful reporting as an effective strategy for learning agents to adopt.

-There has been some attention devoted to other properties of peer prediction mechanisms.
-Among these, Kong's ``Information Evaluation'' is the notion most closely related to measurement integrity \cite{Kong2020}.
-Like measurement integrity, information evaluation relates to the tendency of a mechanism to assign higher rewards to agents with higher-quality reports.
-Unlike measurement integrity, though, it is an \textit{ex ante} property about expected payments.
+Some attention has been paid to other properties of peer prediction mechanisms.
+Kong's ``Information Evaluation'' is the notion most closely related to measurement integrity \cite{Kong2020}.
+Like measurement integrity, information evaluation relates to a mechanism's tendency to assign higher rewards to agents with higher-quality reports, but unlike measurement integrity, it is an \textit{ex ante} property.

-Properties beyond robustness against strategic behavior have also recently been examined in other domains of information elicitation that are related to, but distinct from, peer prediction.
-In probabilistic forecasting\footnote{Probabilistic forecasting does not fit into the typical peer prediction paradigm because it is assumed that ground truth---i.e. the outcome of the event being forecast---will eventually be revealed.}, for example, Hartline et al. \cite{Hartline2020} and Neyman et al. \cite{Neyman2021} both consider optimizing for properties related to incentivizing effort when selecting a \textit{proper scoring rule} with which to score forecasts.
-In contrast to peer prediction mechanisms, however, proper scoring rules (by definition) each satisfy the same particular theoretical notion of robustness against strategic behavior.